SHAIK-MOHAMMAD-IRFAN27/comparision_and_analysis_of_embeddings/README.md

 ---

-## 🧾 Dataset and Preprocessing
+##  Dataset and Preprocessing

-- A small text corpus is used (sample paragraph or article).
+- A IMDB movie reviews dataset used
 - Tokenized using regex-based word extraction.
 - A vocabulary is built with `<PAD>` and `<UNK>` tokens.
 - For CBOW and Skip-Gram: